Ep #204: Cognitive Dissonance

 It wants to prove what it already knows to be true, which gives us a sense of security, comfort, and efficiency.

 When we begin working on creating new and improved versions of our life, we confront our old belief system with new thoughts that challenge what our brain knows as “truth.”
+We allow new information and beliefs.

 This process of introducing new, contradictory thoughts and beliefs causes a great deal of mental discomfort, formally called “cognitive dissonance.”